-Within 14 days from the date of receipt of the EPA Notification Letter, the Partner shall retain an accredited testing laboratory, authorize the laboratory to share all test data and results with EPA, and notify EPA^2 it has done so.
+Within 14 days from the date of receipt of the EPA Notification Letter, the Partner shall retain an accredited testing laboratory, authorize the laboratory to share all test data and results with EPA, and notify EPA2 it has done so.

-In order to conduct compliance testing to determine whether computers meet ENERGY STAR requirements, the computer must be tested in a laboratory that is accredited by an accreditation body that is a signatory, in good standing, to a mutual recognition arrangement of a laboratory accreditation cooperation (i.e. ILAC, APLAC, etc.) that verifies, by evaluation and peer assessment, that its signatory members are in full compliance with ISO/IEC 17011 and that their accredited laboratories comply with ISO/IEC 17025.
+In order to conduct verification testing to determine whether computers meet ENERGY STAR requirements, the computer must be tested in a laboratory that is accredited by an accreditation body that is a signatory, in good standing, to a mutual recognition arrangement of a laboratory accreditation cooperation (i.e. ILAC, APLAC, etc.) that verifies, by evaluation and peer assessment, that its signatory members are in full compliance with ISO/IEC 17011 and that their accredited laboratories comply with ISO/IEC 17025.

-Laboratories must be specifically qualified to carry out tests to determine whether computers meet the Computer Key Product Criteria as outlined in the ENERGY STAR Program Requirements for Computers.
+A laboratory's Scope of Accreditation must reflect its specific competence to carry out the test procedures as outlined in the ENERGY STAR Program Requirements for Computers.